 The implementation of “People Analytics”, allowing dynamic formatting of information held in the Core HR, is the final step in the implementation.

-Finally, the collaboration with Alight did not end with the finalization of the Employee Central project.
+Finally, the collaboration with Alight did not end with the finalisation of the Employee Central project.
 Manitou Group’s HRIS maintenance is now outsourced to Alight.